trcameron/FPML/README.md

 The compilation of these TeX files requires *pdflatex* and *imagemagick* to first compile the pdf and then convert it to a png, which is done on the fly.
 For specific package dependencies see the individual TeX files, but note that the typical TeX Live installation should include all necessary packages.
 ## Tests
-The following numerical experiments are provided to motivate our choices in several design aspects of our algorithm, including our use of the monotone chain algorithm and our modification of Laguerre's method, and in addition to compare our algorithm with Polzeros [5] and AMVW [4].
+The following numerical experiments are provided to motivate our choices in several design aspects of our algorithm, including our use of the monotone chain algorithm and our modification of Laguerre's method.
+In addition, we compare the accuracy and efficiency of our algorithm against AMVW [4] and Polzeros [5].
 All tests are run on an Intel Core i5 CPU running at 2.7 GHz with 16GB of memory.
 ### Initial Estimate
 Below is a graph of the initial estimates and exact roots of the polynomial <img src="https://latex.codecogs.com/svg.latex?\Large&space;p(z)=1+3000z+3000000z^{2}+1000000000z^{3}+z^{10}" title="\Large p(z)=1+3000z+3000000z^{2}+1000000000z^{3}+z^{10}" />.